Core Research Team

 LONDON SCHOOL OF ECONOMICS

-Anne is s Professor of Education Policy.
+Anne is a Professor of Education Policy.
 She researches education policy and early childhood education and care in England.